0xAliHn/kotlin-for-android-developers/what_do_we_get_through_kotlin.md

 Val name = artist?.name?: "null"
 ```

-## extended method
+## Extension functions

-We can add functions to any class.
-It is more readable than the typical tool classes in our project.
-For example, we can add a copy of the show toast function:
+We can add new functions to any class.
+It’s a much more readable substitute to the usual utility
+classes we all have in our projects.
+We could, for instance, add a new method to fragments to show
+a toast:
 ```Kotlin
 Fun Fragment.toast (message: CharSequence, duration: Int = Toast.LENGTH_SHORT) {
     Toast.makeText (getActivity (), message, duration) .show ()